hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ### Advantages
 - Language flexibility: You can use your favorite if it supports [Gobject Introspection](https://en.wikipedia.org/wiki/List_of_language_bindings_for_GTK) (although JS(X)/TS are most well-supported by AGS)
-- Provides arge set of libraries, including Network (both Wi-Fi and Ethernet) and Bluetooth
+- Provides a large set of libraries, including Network (both Wi-Fi and Ethernet) and Bluetooth

 ### Disadvantages
 - Does not provide hot reload out of the box